vanilladucky/ModelExploration/README.md

 Just make sure to fork this repo, make changes and push.

+Or you are always welcome to contact me via email!

 When you have created a pull request, we can take a look and improve on this package! ^_^

 ## Authors